nikola3794/composite-tasking/README.md

 * pyyaml 5.3.1
 * pillow 7.2.0
 * opencv-python 4.5.2
-* scipy 1.6.3.
+* scipy 1.6.3
 * sckit-image 0.17.2
 * matplotlib 3.3.2

 The code has only been used and tested on the Linux OS.
 It should work on other OS as well.
-The code has only been used and tested with a NVIDIA CUDA capable GPU.
+Also, the code has only been used and tested with a NVIDIA CUDA capable GPU.
 It should also worn with a CPU.

 # Data set
 The data set used in this project is the PASCAL-MT data set, which is an extension of PASCAL introduced in "K. K. Maninis et al. - Attentive Single-Tasking of Multiple Tasks".